bxparks/AceTime/docs/clock_system_clock.md

 There are 2 internal maintenance tasks that must be performed periodically.

 First, the `SystemClock` advances the internal `epochSeconds` counter using the `millis()` function when the `getNow()` method is called.
-This synchronization with `millis()` must happen every 65.536 seconds or faster.
+This functionality is needed because on the AVR platform, the `time()` function does not automatically advance.
+On other platforms, the `time()` function does not even exist.
+For cross-platform compatibility, We are forced to use the `millis()` function as a substitute.
+The synchronization with `millis()` must happen every 65.536 seconds or faster.
 Most of the time, this will not be problem because the `getNow()` method will be called very frequently, say 10 times a second, to detect a transition of the time from one second to the next second.
 But there may be applications where `getNow()` is not called frequently, so the `SystemClock` maintenance task must make sure that `getNow()` is called frequently enough even if the calling application does not do so.

 Second, if the `referenceClock` is given, the `SystemClock` should synchronize its internal `epochSeconds` with the reference clock periodically.